jborean93/PSAccessToken/README.md

 PowerShell.
 This script will ensure all dependencies are installed before running the test suite.

+The tests are expected to be run as an Administrative account that has UAC enabled and applied to the current user.

 _Note: this requires PowerShellGet or WMF 5 to be installed_